Metabase provides an official Docker image via Dockerhub that can be used for deployments on any system that is running Docker.

 Note that Metabase will use this directory to extract plugins bundled with the default Metabase distribution (such as drivers for various databases such as SQLite), thus it must be readable and writable by Docker.

-In order to keep your connection parameters hidden from plain sight, you can use Docker Secrets to put all parameters in files so Docker can read and load them in memory before the container is started.
+In order to keep your connection parameters hidden from plain sight, you can use Docker Secrets to put all parameters in files so Docker can read and load them in memory before it starts the container.

-docker-compose.yml file to start a Metabase container with secrets to connect to a PostgreSQL database.
-Create 2 files (db_user.txt and db_password.txt) in the same directory as this
+docker-compose.yml file to start a Metabase Docker container with secrets to connect to a PostgreSQL database.